MartinMuzatko/thoughts-on-css-architecture/README.md

 ## Frameworks

-I rarely use monolithic frameworks like foundation, bootstrap, material or pagekit.
+I rarely use monolithic frameworks like foundation, bootstrap, material or ui-kit.
 At least not all of it.
 The theming and layout needs of projects differ so much, that rarely one tool solves all the problems.
 Most of the time you end up overwriting most of the styles.
 This leads to the effect that you have more filesize than required.
 I need to be able to pick only the components that I require and configure them the way I need them.

 ## Code output